sul-dlss-labs/OCFL-Tools/README.md

 # OCFL-Tools
-Ruby gem to manipulate Oxford Common File Layout preservation objects.
+Ruby gem to manipulate Oxford Common File Layout preservation objects (https://ocfl.io).
 Classes provide APIs to create objects and versions, perform typical file operations, verify compliance of the resulting object and serialize it to an inventory.json file.
 Can also read in an existing inventory.json to verify, manipulate, and produce an updated inventory file.

-This is very much a work-in-progress PROTOTYPE and is not guaranteed to do anything more than take up space on your storage device.
-Not all methods are implemented, and refactoring is a fact of life.
+This is not-quite-beta software.
+No guarantee of fitness for purpose is made.

 ## Basic Usage